owencz1998/Deezsounds/README.md

     - Downloaded within the app with art and lyrics
     - Export button under settings to export tracks to local storage (file copy instead of second download)
 - Turn the mod into a skin for the official refreezer app
+- NavigationRail for landscape mode on left side of screen

 ### :rocket: MOD Features :